This is the last installment in my review of Koontz’s, How to Write Best Selling Fiction.

 There is also a short, somewhat useful section on overcoming writer’s block, but nothing that one couldn’t find via an internet search.

 I skimmed Chapter 14 (Selling) because I think most of it is out of date.
-Pretty much any of the books below are a far better investment of your time and money:
+When it comes to selling, pretty much any of the books below are a far better investment of your time and money:

 Chapter 15 consists mainly of a list of best-sellers deemed worthy of study.
 Like the chapter on selling, it has not aged well, but may be of use to some.